-There are eleven basic reconfigurations that can be applied to middleware platforms derived from Arcademis.
-Although most reconfigurations are orthogonal, some components of the framework can collaborate on two or more of them.
-The aspects that are subjected to reconfigurations in Arcademis are the following:
+There are eleven basic configurations that can be applied to middleware platforms derived from Arcademis.
+Although most configurations are orthogonal, some components of the framework can collaborate on two or more of them.
+The aspects that are subject to configurations in Arcademis are the following:

-- data transportation: comprises the techniques and protocols used in the transmission of raw sequences of bytes between nodes; - connection set up: defines how channels are established between nodes so that data can be sent across them.
-In Figure 2, this aspect is determined by the implementation of the Acceptor and Connector components;
+Transport Protocol: comprises the techniques and protocols used in the transmission of raw sequences of bytes between nodes;

+connection set up: defines how channels are established between nodes so that data can be sent across them.

-- middleware protocol: defines the set of messages exchanged between distributed objects; - serialization policy: defines how the internal state of objects can be converted into a raw sequence of bytes and vice-versa.
-This mechanism allows an object to be saved in a persistent media or transmitted along a network; - call semantics: determines the level of reliability provided by the implementation of remote calls (i.e. best effort, at most once, at least once etc).
-In Figure 2, this aspect is supported by four elements: RequestSender, RequestReceiver, ResponseSender and ResponseReceiver; - remote object representation: defines how remote objects are represented in distributed systems; - service lookup: defines the mechanisms the middleware provides to application developers so that distributed objects can be discovered; - remote object activation: determines how a distributed object is made ready for receiving remote calls.
-In Figure 2 this parameter is represented by the Activator component; - invocation policy: defines how a remote call is invoked, that is, how it it converted into a byte sequence and sent across a channel.
-This strategy is determined by a component called Invoker; - dispatching policy: determines how a remote invocation is delivered to the skeleton once it has been retrieved from the transport network.
-This strategy is determined by a component called Dispatcher; - priority policy: defines the order in which method invocations are delivered to the actual implementation of the remote object;
+Figure 1: Representation of the main components of Arcademis.

+middleware protocol: defines the set of messages exchanged between distributed objects;

+serialization policy: defines how the internal state of objects can be converted into a raw sequence of bytes and vice-versa.

+call semantics: determines the level of reliability provided by the implementation of remote calls (i.e. best effort, at most once, at least once, etc).

+remote object representation: defines how remote objects are represented in distributed systems;

+service lookup: defines the mechanisms the middleware provides to application developers so that distributed objects can be discovered;

+remote object activation: determines how a distributed object is made ready for receiving remote calls.

+invocation policy: defines how a remote call is invoked, that is, how it is converted into a byte sequence and sent across a channel.

+dispatching policy: determines how a remote invocation is delivered to the skeleton once it has been retrieved from the transport network.

+priority policy: defines the order in which method invocations are delivered to the actual implementation of the remote object;

-The remainder of this section describes in details the customization possibilities provided by the previously mentioned reconfiguration aspects.
+The remainder of this section describes in details the customization possibilities provided by the previously mentioned configurable parameters.

-3.1 Data Transportation
+3.1.
+Transport Protocol

-In Arcademis, data transportation is implemented by two classes: Channel and ConnectionServer.
+In Arcademis, the transport protocol is implemented by two components: Channel and ConnectionServer.
 Channels are responsible for transmitting byte sequences between clients and servers, whereas the function of connection servers is to receive connection requests and to create channels.
-The framework does not assume the use of any specific transport protocol, and possible implementations can be based on UDP, TCP, HTTP, SOAP etc. In order to add further functionality to a channel, Arcademis uses the decorator design pattern [Gamma et al., 1994], which provides a way to modify the behavior of individual objects without creating new derived classes.
-A channel decorator is an object that extends that class and, in addition to this, has an attribute of the Channel type.
-As a subclass of channel, the decorator can overwrite some of its methods in order to aggregate further capabilities to them.
+The framework does not assume the use of any specific transport protocol, and possible implementations can be based on UDP, TCP, HTTP, etc. In order to add further functionality to a channel, Arcademis uses the Decorator design pattern [Gamma et al., 1994], which provides a way to modify the behavior of individual objects without creating new derived classes.
+A channel decorator is an object that implements the Channel interface and, in addition to this, has an attribute of the Channel type.
+As a subtype of Channel, the decorator can overwrite some of its methods in order to aggregate further capabilities to them.

-Examples of extra capabilities that can be aggregated to channels by means of decorators include mechanisms for compressing and cryptographing messages, check points and error correcting code for handling transmission failures and buffers to improve performance and to allow undo operations.
-Figure 3 (a) shows an example of composition of decorators.
+Examples of extra capabilities that can be aggregated to channels by means of decorators include mechanisms for compressing or encrypting messages, check points or error correcting code for handling transmission failures, and buffers to improve performance or to allow undo operations.
+Figure 2 (a) shows an example of composition of decorators.
 ZipChannel compresses messages in order to make better use of the available bandwidth and LogChannel implements a report generator that yields a log file describing channel utilization.
-The TcpSocketChannel class is one of the concrete components provided by Arcademis.
-The same chain of capabilities could have being built by means of inheritance, but, in that case, it would not be so flexible.
-In Figure 3, nothing prevents ZipChannel from being inserted before the other decorator; moreover, a third decorator can be added to that sequence without the need of modifying the implementation of the existing ones.
+The TopSocketChannel class is one of the concrete components provided by Arcademis.
+The same chain of capabilities could have being built by means of inheritance, but, in this case, it would not be so flexible.
+In Figure 2, nothing prevents ZipChannel from being inserted before the other decorator; moreover, a third decorator can be added to that sequence without the need of modifying the implementation of the existing ones.
 Simple inheritance does not afford such flexibility.

-3.2 Connection Establishment
+3.2.
+Connection Establishment